HankiDesign/NavigationPageShadowiOS/README.md

 # NavigationPageShadowiOS
-This is a simple sample application on how to give a drop shadow to the page on iOS, using Xamarin.Forms.
+This is a simple Xamarin.Forms application showing how to give a drop shadow to the page on iOS.

+Even though the project contains all platforms, only the iOS one works.